FarronF/limerick-council-meetings/meetings/2024/05/27-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 25th March 2024.md

 the approval of the Council be and is hereby given to the disposal of land comprising 1.108 ha

-(2.738 acres) at Rosbrien, Limerick, to the Health Service Executive, for the sum of €1, with--- 5
+(2.738 acres) at Rosbrien, Limerick, to the Health Service Executive, for the sum of €1, with
+---
+5

 Limerick City and County Council to retain right-of-way/wayleave access over entirety of the